Six Tips for Your Doctor’s Appointment

 A doctor’s appointment is your chance to see a professional who is there to help you.
 They have your best interests at heart.
 Do you?

-- Hold a conversation with your doctor.
+Hold a conversation with your doctor.
 Ask the questions you have and make sure you understand the answers.
-Keep asking questions if needed until you are confident in what the doctor is telling you.
+Keep asking questions if needed until you are confident in what the doctor tells you.

-- Always ask for paper copies of all your lab and imaging reports.
-If you can get copies of your doctors notes that is also helpful, but lab reports especially should be maintained by you as well as your doctor's office.
-Each time blood work or images are ordered you'll want to contact the office and ask for the original results to be faxed to you, or stop in and ask for a paper copy of them about 10 days to 2 weeks after the test has been completed.
-Keep these copies in a 3 ring binder or file folder for future reference.
+Always ask for paper copies of all your lab and imaging reports.
+If you can get copies of your doctor's notes, that is also helpful, but you and your doctor's office should maintain lab reports.
+Each time blood work or images are ordered, you'll want to contact the office and ask for the original results to be faxed to you, or stop in and ask for a paper copy of them about ten days to 2 weeks after the test has been completed.
+Keep these copies in a 3-ring binder or file folder for future reference.
 Scanning them into a laptop or iPad is handy for you, but it is usually easier for your doctor in paper form.

-- Make friends with the office staff — they are at least as important to your health care experience as the doctor him/herself.
-It may sound silly, but remember them during holidays and other times, and they will remember you fondly and often will work harder for you because they think of you as a pleasant patient, or even a friend.
+Make friends with the office staff — they are at least as important to your health care experience as the doctor themself.
+It may sound silly, but remember them during holidays and other times, and they will remember you fondly and often will work harder for you because they think of you as a pleasant patient or even a friend.